ggsrc/foundry-template/{{cookiecutter.project_slug}}/README.md

 ## Security

-The template includes three static analysis tools for comprehensive security auditing. **All tools support automatic installation** - simply run the make commands and they will be installed automatically if not already present.
+The template includes four static analysis tools for comprehensive security auditing. **All tools support automatic installation** - simply run the make commands and they will be installed automatically if not already present.

 ### Slither
 **Slither** is Trail of Bits' static analysis framework for Solidity that detects vulnerabilities through static code analysis.